hypervel/hypervel.org/docs/docs/authentication.md

 ## Adding Custom User Providers

-If you are not using a traditional relational database to store your users, you will need to extend Laravel Hyperf with your own authentication user provider.
+If you are not using a traditional relational database to store your users, you will need to extend Hypervel with your own authentication user provider.
 We will use the `provider` method on the `Auth` facade to define a custom user provider.
-The user provider resolver should return an implementation of `LaravelHyperf\Auth\Contracts\UserProvider`:
+The user provider resolver should return an implementation of `Hypervel\Auth\Contracts\UserProvider`:

 ```php
 <?php